-The State of Colorado can designate you as a habitual traffic offender if you have three or more serious traffic offenses (such as DUI, reckless driving, or driving under restraint) within a seven-year period.
+In Colorado, committing three or more serious traffic offenses (such as DUI, reckless driving, or driving under restraint) within a span of seven years can get you classified as a habitual traffic offender.

-This results in a 5-year driver’s license revocation.
-Motorists caught driving on a suspended license in Colorado get charged with DARP – driving after revocation prohibited (CRS 42-2-206) – a traffic misdemeanor that may carry county jail time.
+This results in a five-year driver’s license revocation.
+Motorists caught driving on a suspended license in Colorado get charged with DARP – driving after revocation prohibited (CRS 42-2-206).
+DARP is a traffic misdemeanor that may carry county jail time.

 Examples